Naxumi/roblox-arcane-odyssey-macro-fishing/README.md

 5. **Follow the prompts:**
    - Enter duration in seconds (e.g., 3600 for 1 hour)
+   - Enter number of food items per eating session (or press Enter for default from config)
    - Enter eating interval (or press Enter for default from config)
-   - Enter eating count (or press Enter for default from config)
    - Enable debug mode (y/n) - shows detailed information

 6. **🚨 EMERGENCY STOP:** Press **Ctrl+Alt+M** anytime to stop immediately